March in New Orleans

 What Foods Should I try In March in New Orleans?

-Crawfish chronicles continue with March marking the peak of its season.
-If you're not a seafood fan another New Orleans classic to try is the muffaletta.
+Crawfish season is in full swing come March, and New Orleans is full of seafood shops and restaurants that’ll satisfy all your cravings.
+Grab ‘em boiled, sautéed, baked, or fried, or get ‘em raw for a crawfish boil of your own.
+If you're not a seafood fan, another New Orleans classic to try is the muffaletta.
 Made with cured Italian meats, olive dressing, and topped with provolone cheese, muffalettas are massive sandwiches made for sharing.
 They're the perfect on-the-go bite as you hop from one fest to another this March.

 Additional March Resources